 Get a Job

 If possible, have your child start with a summer job so they can begin to be responsible for making their own money outside of the home and managing a schedule.
 You and your teenager can work together to decide what’s the best fit for them.
 Take into account their schedule, transportation needs, and skills.
-Perhaps they start with dog-walking (easy to get started through Rover.com) or babysitting in the neighborhood or as a junior counselor at a summer camp.
+Perhaps they start with dog-walking (easy to get started through Rover.com if they’re 18 years or older) or babysitting in the neighborhood or as a junior counselor at a summer camp.
 When they get their paycheck, continue to use your financial check-in time to incorporate concepts like taxes.

 Open a Bank Account & Give Them Financial Responsibility